 2) There is no interaction with the teacher or with other students

-With so many education providers selling video lectures in the name of JEE/Medical preparation that some students and parents consider it as online coaching.
+With so many education providers selling video lectures in the name of JEE/NEET preparation that some students and parents consider it as online coaching.
 This is not true.

-It sends a wrong signal that online coaching don’t allow two way interaction between teacher and student.
-There is a difference between e-learning, ed-tech, and online coaching.
-And it’s the online coaching which allows significant and robust student interaction with the teacher.
+It sends a wrong signal that online coaching doesn’t allow two-way interaction between teachers and students.
+Online coaching allows significant and robust student interaction with the teachers.

 3) Students don’t participate.
 They don’t ask questions or doubts

-In reality, there may be more participation in online class because the fear of speaking in front of other students is removed (it can’t be better than this for introvert students).
+In reality, there may be more participation in online classes because the fear of speaking in front of other students is removed (it can’t be better than this for introverted students).